Combining Prior Knowledge and Data for Robust Controller Design: Multipliers from prior knowledge and data

-Since the above derivations apply for an arbitrary $\Delta\in\Del$ consistent with the data, we obtain the following result. \begin{lemma} If Assumption~\ref{ass:noise_multipliers} holds, then $B_w\Del\subseteq\tDel$. \end{lemma} Lemma~\ref{lem:data_bound} states that $\bm{\tilde{P}}_0$ is a valid class of multipliers for all transformed uncertainties consistent with the data.
-Since $\Det\in\Del$, this also implies $B_w\Det\in\tDel$, i.e., we obtain a representation of the unknown true uncertainty $\Det$, without explicitly identifying the underlying system.
-Computing the multipliers $\bm{\tilde{P}}_0$ requires knowledge of the data matrices $M$ and $Z$, the prior model parts $A$, $B$, $C_z$, $D_{z}$, as well as the disturbance description $\bm{D}$.
+\begin{lemma} If Assumption~\ref{ass:noise_multipliers} holds, then $B_w\Del\subseteq\tDel$. \end{lemma} The proof of Lemma~\ref{lem:data_bound} is provided in Appendix~\ref{app:B}.
+Lemma~\ref{lem:data_bound} states that $\bm{\tilde{P}}_0$ is a valid class of multipliers for all transformed uncertainties consistent with the data.
+Since $\Det\in\Del$, this also implies $B_w\Det\in\tDel$, i.e., we obtain a constraint on the unknown true uncertainty $\Det$ without explicitly identifying the underlying system.
+Computing the multipliers $\bm{\tilde{P}}_0$ requires knowledge of the data matrices $X$, $X_+$ and $U$ the prior model parts $A$, $B$, $B_d$, $C_z$, $D_{z}$, as well as the disturbance description $\bm{D}$.
 Note that the set $\tDel$ only provides an \emph{exact} parametrization of all $\tilde{\Delta}$ satisfying

 but not for the set $B_w\Del$ (since $B_w\Del\supseteq\tDel$ does not hold in general).
 This is due to the fact that $\tDel$ itself does not take into account the structural information that $\tilde{\Delta}$ is of the form $B_w\Delta$, which we include in our framework via the prior multipliers derived in Lemma~\ref{lem:prior_bounds}.
-In the following, we discuss multiple insightful special cases for Lemma~\ref{lem:data_bound}.